Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/020_EXP_CROSS_BAND_FLOW/README.md

 **To AKIRA Theory:**

 1. **WHAT↔WHERE Wormholes:** PID formalizes the intuition.
-Band 0 (WHAT) and Band 6 (WHERE) should have high *synergy* — identity alone doesn't predict pixel, position alone doesn't identify object, but together they do.
+Band 0 (WHAT) and Band 6 (WHERE) should have high *synergy*; identity alone does not predict pixel, position alone does not identify object, but together they do.

-2. **Collapse as Redundancy Emergence:** Pre-collapse belief is distributed (synergistic — need all bands).
-Post-collapse belief is concentrated (redundant — any band suffices).
+2. **Collapse as Redundancy Emergence:** Pre-collapse belief is distributed (synergistic, need all bands).
+Post-collapse belief is concentrated (redundant, any band suffices).
 PID tracks this transition.

 3. **Conservation Laws (EXP 005):** Total information I(Target; All Bands) is conserved.
 PID decomposes *how* it's distributed: does collapse destroy synergy or convert it to redundancy?